Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 ## Image Distortion

 The camera matrix and distortion coefficients are used to remove image distortion.
-The function take in a RGB image and returns the undistorted version.
+The function takes in a RGB image and returns the undistorted copy.

 ![alt text][image2]